NiX0n/mumblsrt/README.md

 ### Methodology
+The name "mumblsrt" comes from the fact that Whisper tends to "mumble" or "stutter"&mdash;repeating words, phrases, and unspoken characters&mdash;particularly on long stretches of time.
+It is believed that this is caused by Whisper's attention context windows becoming saturated, and effectively loses attention altogether.

 We can overcome the tehnical limitations of Whisper by making some basic assumptions:
-1. Whisper will get at least something, if not most, right on most attempts
+1. Whisper will get at least something, if not most right on most attempts
 2. We can identify when it's wrong using statistical analysis

 Given these assumptions, we can work around the problem we identify in #2 by repeatedly force feeding Whisper subsequently shorter chunks of audio by "dividing and conquering" the whole audio track.